devleague/js-queue/README.md

 Takes an item off the top of the queue and returns the item.

 ### peek()
 Returns the first item in line to be removed without removing it.
+If there are no items in the queue, return null

 ## Getting Started
 1. Fork this repository and clone it from your personal GitHub Account